Neuroscience Institute Public Outreach & Science Education

 Drawing and the Brain—March 11, 2019

-The Neuroscience Institute and the Master Scholars Program in Humanistic Medicine present the opportunity to explore the beautiful complexity of the brain through drawing with artist-in-residence Laura Fergurson.
-Sessions and are free and open to all NYU affiliates.
-Registration is required.
-Session 1 is full.
-Please contact Heather McKellar at firstname.lastname@example.org for more information.
-Sign-up for Session 2 (6:30–7:30PM).
+The Neuroscience Institute and the Master Scholars Program in Humanistic Medicine presented the opportunity to explore the beautiful complexity of the brain through drawing with artist-in-residence Laura Fergurson.
+Sessions were free and open to all NYU affiliates.

 Community Brain Fair—March 12, 2019

 Brain Day is the flagship event for the Neuroscience Institute and NOGN.
-The 7th Annual NYU Community Brain Fair takes place on March 12 from 2:00PM to 5:00PM in the Science Building, 435 East 30th Street, at NYU Langone.
-People of all ages are welcome to experience our interactive exhibits on the five senses, neurons, the brain and aging, disease models, and brain myths.
-We also have activities and a crafts station for children and invite you to hop aboard the BioBus, a fully equipped mobile science lab for high-tech, hands-on scientific exploration that will be parked on 30th Street.
-Registration is requested and participants can enter to win door prizes.
-Schools groups or after-school clubs are required to register.
+The 7th Annual NYU Community Brain Fair took place on March 12 in the Science Building, 435 East 30th Street, at NYU Langone.
+People of all ages experienced our interactive exhibits on the five senses, neurons, the brain and aging, disease models, and brain myths.
+We also had activities and a crafts station for children and invited them to hop aboard the BioBus, a fully equipped mobile science lab for high-tech, hands-on scientific exploration that was parked on 30th Street.

-NYU Langone’s Center for Cognitive Neurology, Child Study Center, Fresco Institute for Parkinson’s and Movement Disorders, and Concussion Center, as well as other programs integrated with neuroscience, host tables at the fair and provide information about the exciting clinical work taking place here.
+NYU Langone’s Center for Cognitive Neurology, Child Study Center, Fresco Institute for Parkinson’s and Movement Disorders, and Concussion Center, as well as other programs integrated with neuroscience, hosted tables at the fair and provided information about the exciting clinical work taking place here.

 Successful Aging and Your Brain—March 12, 2019

-In collaboration with the Dana Alliance for Brain Initiatives, clinicians and researchers from NYU Langone’s Center for Cognitive Neurology present a two-hour panel discussion, “Successful Aging and Your Brain,” from 2:00PM to 4:00PM in the Science Building at 435 East 30th Street, room 103, at NYU Langone.
-Participants learn more about brain health and disease, and leave equipped with tips to age successfully and the tools to be “brain advocates.”
-Registration is requested.
+In collaboration with the Dana Alliance for Brain Initiatives, clinicians and researchers from NYU Langone’s Center for Cognitive Neurology presented a two-hour panel discussion, “Successful Aging and Your Brain.”
+Participants learned more about brain health and disease and left equipped with tips to age successfully and the tools to be “brain advocates.”

 A Lot on the Mind—Parkinson’s, Movement, and Dance—March 13, 2019

-NOGN and braiNY, in conjunction with experts from the Fresco Institute for Parkinson’s and Movement Disorders, are pleased to present an evening of educational activities focusing on Parkinson’s disease, movement, and dance.
+NOGN and braiNY, in conjunction with experts from the Fresco Institute for Parkinson’s and Movement Disorders, presented an evening of educational activities focusing on Parkinson’s disease, movement, and dance.
 A Lot on the Mind is a series exploring the scientific basis of brain disorders and the experiences and talents of patients.
-This is a free event that runs from 7:00PM to 10:00PM.
-Registration is required.

 Throughout the year, NOGN visits classrooms so our researchers can share their scientific expertise with K–12 students around the city.
 NOGN volunteers design each presentation or workshop in conjunction with classroom teachers, introducing concepts such as the scientific method and the basics of the brain.
 For older students (ages 8 through 18), we’ve created lessons on learning and memory, diseases of the brain, neuroanatomy, and the senses.